Muzzman111/SyncScribe/README.md

 ## Project Description

 This project downloads time-stamped foreign language lyrics for any song, translates them into English using an AI model, and retrieves the corresponding MP3 from YouTube.
 The songs can then be played in the Quod Libet music player, with both the original and translated lyrics scrolling in sync.
-The lyrics are fetched using the lrclib.net API in LRC format, translation is powered by KoboldCPP running QWEN 2.5 7B, and yt-dlp is used to download the MP3s.
+The lyrics are fetched using the lrclib.net API in LRC format, translation is powered by KoboldCPP running QWEN 2.5 7B on your device, and yt-dlp is used to download the MP3s.

 ## Running the Script